vegaprotocol/documentation/docs/_intro/token-economics.md

 ## Staking

 Held tokens can be staked to validators once associated to a key on the Vega network.
 Stakers receive a portion of infrastructure fee revenue.
-This can be completed using the [governance dApp ↗](https://token.vega.xyz/validators).
 Learn more on the [proof of stake](../concepts/chain/proof-of-stake.md) page.

 In return for helping support the protocol, stakers receive a proportion of the fees their staked validator receives.
 Stakers receive a fraction of the fees their validator receives, which is defined by a network parameter: <NetworkParameter frontMatter={frontMatter} param="reward.staking.delegation.delegatorShare" />.
 Validators receive a proportion of the collected [infrastructure fee](../concepts/trading-framework/fees.md#infrastructure-fee) according to their [voting power](../concepts/chain/validator-scores-and-rewards.md).

-Check active validators and their respective stakes and performances using the [governance dApp ↗](https://token.vega.xyz/validators).

 ## Governance